 Our beautiful historic uptown district has shops lining both sides of High Street.
 Get some funky gifts for your friends back home (including incense that smell like root beer, brownies, and more) at Wildberry (15 W. High St.).
 Wander through Birdhouse Antiques (114 W. High St.) for an eclectic selection of oldies but goodies, then check the displays and shelves at The Apple Tree (28 E. High St.) for clothing, jewelry, and fun knick-knacks.

-Get an ice cream cone from Graeter’s (29 W. High St.) and sit on a park bench uptown so that you can people watch while you enjoy dessert.
+Get an ice cream cone from Graeter’s (29 W. High St.) and sit on a park bench uptown so that you can people-watch while you enjoy dessert.
 Or head over to Spring Street Treats (321 W. Spring St.) for some soft serve, complete with a huge menu of toppings.
-There’s a little playground over there if you’ve got little ones who need to run off that sugar afterwards.
+There’s a little playground over there if you’ve got little ones who need to run off that sugar afterward.

-Start your day right with a pastry and hot cuppa jo (brewed locally) from the Oxford Coffee Company (21 Lynn St.).
-Or try Kofenya (38 W. High St.) where you can get a slice of gourmet toast on the side of your coffee to really fuel you up for the day.
-Both spaces are cozy, like any good coffee house should be, so grab a seat and stay a while.
+Start your day right with a pastry, wrap, or gourmet toast to have alongside your hot cuppa jo (brewed locally) from Kofenya (38 W. High St.) The space is cozy, like any good coffee house should be, so grab a seat and stay a while.

 Lace up your walking shoes and get ready to learn about Oxford’s rich history through one of our self-guided walking tours.
 Choose between the Uptown Walking Tour, the University District Walking Tour, or the Western College for Women Walking Tour.
+Or try the new Oxford Black History Tour!
 Better yet, don’t choose!
-Just do all three.
+Just do all four.
 Once you know more about Oxford’s past, you can better enjoy our present.